danielchristiancazares/freespace2/docs/VULKAN_DEFERRED_LIGHTING_FLOW.md

 - **Vertex pulling**: Vertex data fetched from SSBO, not via vertex input bindings
 - **Bindless textures**: Material texture indices passed via push constants
 - **Dynamic uniform offsets**: Per-model transform data via uniform ring buffer

+### 4.4 Decal Pass (Optional)

+During the geometry phase, decals can be rendered via `gr_start_decal_pass()`.
+This prepares the depth buffer for sampling while maintaining the G-buffer as the active render target.

+The decal pass:
+1. Copies the current depth buffer to a cockpit depth snapshot (if needed)
+2. Binds the depth texture for shader sampling
+3. Allows decals to read depth for projection while writing to G-buffer

+**Precondition**: `DeferredGeometryCtx` must be active (enforced by assertion).

 ---